inadarei/microservices-workspace/README.md

 > git submodule add -b master git@github.com:inadarei/microservices-workspace-ms-demo-golang.git ms-demo-golang
 ```

-# Wiring new service into the Kong API Gateway
+# Wiring a new service into the Kong API Gateway

 1. Add a link to the corresponding container, from the
    `links` section of the kong container definition, next